Remembering Robinson in Your Will

 In spite of its relative youth, Robinson College has always been fortunate in the support that it has received from old Members and Friends.
 Without that support I am sure the College would never have become what it is today.
 Now, as never before, it needs the support of its Members and Friends to preserve its autonomy, to build on the developments of the past and to provide its current and future Members with the excellent facilities and opportunities for teaching, learning, research, living and recreation, as were enjoyed by those who studied here in earlier years.

 Many colleges in Cambridge, with Alumni going back many generations, and even centuries, beyond the foundation of Robinson College, understand very well what a significant part legacies have played, and continue to play, in securing their financial stability.
 Bequests have provided them with invaluable resources including, for example, much of the cost of building additional student accommodation, maintaining and enhancing College buildings and grounds, hardship bursaries, scholarships and teaching posts.
 While all of us hope that legacies to the College from our Members and Friends are some years away from becoming a reality, we recognise the need for long-term planning.
 I am sure that we all also recognise that, for the sake of our peace of mind, especially where we have dependants, thoughts will invariably turn to ensuring that our financial affairs and responsibilities are in order and this will, inevitably, include the preparation of a Will.
 These web pages give a brief outline as to how your legacy could help Robinson College in the future.
-The College legacy booklet explains in more detail how your legacy could do this and how your support would help future generations of Robinsonians.
-To order one, please contact the Development Director on email@example.com or firstname.lastname@example.org.
+The College legacy brochure explains in more detail how your legacy could do this and how your support would help future generations of Robinsonians.
+To request one, please contact the Development Director on or firstname.lastname@example.org.
 If you have not been back to the College in recent times, I hope you will get in touch and pay Robinson a visit.
 We should be very glad to see you.

 David Yates, Warden